-GRADE 12 1 CR YR PREREQUISITE: Application and teacher recommendation deadlines for yearbook production.
+GRADE 12 1 CR YR PREREQUISITE: Teacher recommendation

+In addition to designing all elements of the yearbook, including cover design or selection, page layouts, copywriting, and photography, the members of this class will plan and schedule all deadlines for yearbook production.
 They will train and mentor Junior members of the class and prepare formal lessons and activities to promote development of skills.
 Additionally, seniors will manage the yearbook budget by ensuring that production schedules are met and sales are completed.